Darcara/nMerge/README.md

 	/zip                Optional.
 	                    If specified all assemblies will be compressed.
 	                    This has a slight performance cost, but may drastically reduce filesize.
-Zip-merged assembly will always be > 56k /noziplib           Optional.
-	                    Requires: /zip
-	                    If specified the Ionic.BZip2.dll will not be merged into the assembly.
-Use this if the library will be available or the assembly will be nMerged again with /zip enabled.
+Uses the .Net deflate algorithm.

 	/?, /h, /help       Prints this helpful screen

-	Additional information on this website:
+	Additional information on the github repository:
 		https://github.com/Darcara/nMerge

 Caveats